 There is a vaccination available which protects against several strains of the human papillomavirus (HPV), two strains that cause genital and anal warts, and two strains commonly associated with these cancers

 This vaccine has been offered to women, and is now also indicated for men up to the age of 26.
-However, it is not currently available on the Pharmaceutical Benefits Scheme (PBS) to be offered at a subsidised price.
+However, it is not currently available at a subsidised price on the Pharmaceutical Benefits Scheme (PBS).

 The vaccine was originally offered to girls as part of the government funded National Immunisation Program, but this has now been expanded to also include boys.
 This includes an ongoing program for boys 12-13 years of age, and a catch-up program over two years for boys in Year 9.

 The vaccine is most effective if given prior to HPV exposure, however, research has shown that even if you have had prior HPV exposure you may still benefit from vaccination.

 If you already have one or more of the HPV strains in the vaccine, you will benefit from the prevention of infection and disease from the strains you have not yet been exposed to.

 The rate of growth of genital warts increases as the immune system is compromised.
 Anal and genital warts may also respond more slowly to conventional topical treatment in people with HIV.

 Damage to the immune system may also lead to an increase in the number of different HPV sub-types and the development of cell abnormalities.
 Although effective against HIV, research to date as shown, HIV treatment does not reduce the prevalence of either cervical or anal HPV or the development of cell abnormalities.

 Clearance of HPV appears to be slower or less likely among people who are HIV-positive.

 Vaccination with HPV vaccine is recommended for all men who have sex with men.

 Gay men and men who have sex with men up to 26 years of age are eligible for a free HPV vaccine until 31 July 2019.